Bernard Drainville: Early life and career

-Politics
+Political career

 Parti Québécois

 Drainville jumped into provincial politics and was elected in the 2007 elections in Marie-Victorin and was named the PQ's critic in health.
 He was re-elected in the 2008 and 2012 general elections.

 On September 19, 2012, he became Minister responsible for Democratic Institutions and Active Citizenship under the Marois government.
 He was responsible for introducing the controversial Quebec Charter of Values, which would have banned state employees from wearing religious symbols.

 He was re-elected in 2014, despite his party's defeat and was appointed the official opposition critic for energy and natural resources.

 On October 20, 2014, he declared his candidacy for the Parti Québécois leadership election but dropped out on April 22, 2015, and endorsed Pierre-Karl Péladeau.

 On September 7, 2015, he was appointed the Opposition House leader by Péladeau.

 On June 13, 2016, he announced he was leaving politics, saying that Mr. Péladeau's departure had prompted a reflection on his own career.
-He is going back to work in the media, co-hosting with Éric Duhaime a noon hour radio show on FM93 in Quebec City.
+He returned to work in the media, co-hosting a noon-hour radio show on FM93 in Quebec City with Éric Duhaime.

 Coalition Avenir Québec

 On June 7, 2022, it was announced that Drainville was running as a candidate for the CAQ in Lévis in the upcoming 2022 Quebec general election.
 He was re-elected in the riding of Lévis and appointed Minister of education.

 In April 2023, he announced plans to ban prayer in all provincial public schools.

+In 2025, he became the Minister of the Environment, the Fight Against Climate Change, Wildlife and Parks.
+Following the resignation of François Legault, Drainville entered the 2026 Coalition Avenir Québec leadership election in January, receiving several endorsements from his fellow caucus members.
+He placed second in the election, behind Christine Fréchette.
+She later appointed him as Minister of Economy, Innovation and Energy in her ministry.